vga64/ball3d/README.md

 ## Trust Issue
 If you don't trust .dll files, you can build it yourself!

-First of all you have to install decompiler, to open and edit your .dll file.
+First of all, you have to install decompiler, to open and edit your .dll file.
 I recommend dnSpyEx, but you can also use dnSpy which is outdated. https://github.com/dnSpyEx/dnSpy/releases

 Secondly, open dnSpy and load "Assembly-UnityScript.dll" from your game directory.